 The Pyramid at Meidum

 Meidum was Sneferu's first attempt at Pyramid building.
-Some scholars believe this unusual structure was a constructed as a step Pyramid and later additional material was added to transform it into a true Pyramid with flat triangular sides.
+Some scholars believe this unusual structure was constructed as a step Pyramid and later additional material was added to transform it into a true Pyramid with flat triangular sides.

 (right) Photograph from EgyptArchive.